alexle/alexle.github.com/posts/why-i-hate-running-but-still-do-it.markdown

+---
-Why I Hate Running But Still Do It Anyways
+title: Why I Hate Running But Still Do It Anyways
-05-08-2012
+date: 05-08-2012
-/static/jogging_worst.jpg
+image: /static/jogging_worst.jpg
+meta: Running is hard.
+I was never a runner growing up.
+Yet, I still do it anyways.
+---

 <p>
 <img class="pure-img center" src="/static/jogging_worst.jpg" alt="parks and recreation jogging is the worst image quote" />